I like to think that God meets us wherever we are.

 Linda believes the Senior Companions Program should be expanded—particularly because of its deep impact on the lives of those it serves—but like most government programs, SCP is vastly underfunded.
 Eskaton is one of only a handful of local entities that host the program, with Linda managing nearly half of all volunteers.
 Despite significant need, the program only has resources to support 30 or so companions throughout Sacramento County, meaning just over a hundred seniors get the assistance they require.
 “We’ve got to raise awareness about SCP,” Linda insists.
 “The program needs to be cloned everywhere.
 For some of the companions, it’s a full-time job.
 Grocery store trips, errands, doctor appointments— It’s even trips to the emergency room because some of these seniors don’t have anyone else.”

 Even with these limitations, Linda remains hopeful for the future.
 As chair of the SCP advisory council, she knows the program’s benefits far outweigh its deficiencies.
 “Bringing comfort is important.
 Allowing people to be themselves is so important.
 We all need that,” she says.
 Linda plans on staying quite active with SCP after her time with Eskaton has ended, utilizing the platform to affect positive change.
-She strongly encourages others in the community—particularly seniors looking to stay active and connected—to visit the SCP website and contact program director Mark Snare to learn how they can contribute.

 Beyond her admirable work for seniors in the Sacramento region, Linda continues to actively pursue another passion—transforming shapeless lumps of clay into intriguing pieces of art.
 A member of the Auburn Old Town Gallery, an artists’ cooperative nestled in historic Old Auburn, Linda has been exhibiting her work for over 20 years and sees no reason to hang up her apron just yet.
 “I do some painting and some other things, but my hands were meant for clay and ceramics.
 Once I got started, it was a marriage made in Heaven.”
 Finding inspiration in nature, the human spirit, and cultural differences, Linda creates pieces that encourage creative thinking and inspire emotional connection.